devleaks/followthegreens/docs/issues.md

 # Pause

 Follow the Greens plugin does not handle pause.
-It keeps runnign while the simulator is pause.
+It keeps running while the simulator is paused.
 There should not be any issue with that.
 If the aircraft does not move, greens don't change.